3L0C/wk/docs/reference/wks.md

 `:unsorted`, both chords and `@group` blocks keep declaration order;
 only **adjacent** `@group` blocks sharing a name coalesce - the same name used again later, with a different group in between, produces a second column with that header.
+Group names are compared byte-wise (case-sensitive), so uppercase names sort before lowercase ones.

 ## Bug Reports